OpenStackSanDiego/SecurityServiceChains/Lab1.md

 openstack security group rule create --dst-port 80 --protocol tcp --ingress default openstack security group rule create --dst-port 22 --protocol tcp --ingress default
 ```
 ## Virtual machine images login info
-  * admin/openstack for the CirrosWeb image
+  * admin/openstack for the CirrosWeb image (WebServer and WebClient instances)
   * admin/openstack for the NetMon image

+# Lab Steps
-# Service Network
+## Service Network

 Create a new network (service).
 This will be used to host the service chaining ports on the virtual machines.
 The existing "internal" network will be used for production traffic to/from the virtual machines.